1P650/NewgroundsApp_Old/README.md

 NG be like:
 -Hey, catch that HTML!
 -But I wanted raw JSON-responce!
--It's not my problem, it's YOUURS.
+-That's not my problem, it's YOUURS.

 Making it more groovy and less performance-friendly.